pau85/pau85.github.io/aboutme.md

 So, whether you're here for the tech insights, the animation discussions, the engaging writing, or the occasional cat story, welcome!
 I'm glad you're here, and I hope you find something that resonates with you.

-### My story

-A long time ago in a galaxy far, far away...